mymh13/clo24-nikhal78-examwork/docs/journal/week_six.md

 - **Test Early, Test Often:** Setting up the test project early and writing unit tests for price calculations caught edge cases and provided confidence in refactoring.
 Small test suite is better than no tests.
 In this case we added the tests way too late, had to focus on core functionality to know the project was going to be near the end before tests were added.
 - **Component Extraction:** Identifying duplicated code early and extracting it into reusable components pays off quickly.
 The `BookingTable` component saved significant maintenance effort.
 - **Configuration as Code:** Moving hardcoded values to configuration is a small change with big benefits.
 Enables runtime adjustments and sets foundation for feature flags and hot-reload capabilities.
+- **Integration Test Infrastructure:** Setting up `WebApplicationFactory` with proper test authentication and service isolation is crucial for reliable integration tests.
+Disabling external services (Application Insights, Service Bus) during tests prevents test failures due to external dependencies and makes tests faster and more reliable.

 ### Key Achievements
 - **Simplified Codebase:** Reduced demo page from 1,130 lines to 280 lines (75% reduction), making it much more maintainable and sustainable for an MVP.
 - **Focused Functionality:** Page now focuses on core features: event-driven architecture status and booking management, making the demo clearer and easier to follow.
 - **Better Demo Strategy:** Established a better approach for demonstrations using Azure Portal's Application Insights interface for visualization, providing superior charts and graphs.
 - **Maintainable MVP:** Created a clean, focused demo page that is sustainable and easy to maintain.
-- **Test Foundation:** Established test project with passing unit tests for price calculations.
-Foundation ready for integration tests.
+- **Test Foundation:** Established test project with passing unit tests for price calculations and comprehensive integration tests for booking lifecycle.
+Full test coverage for core functionality.
 - **Ticket Activation:** Implemented manual ticket activation with status tracking and validity periods.
 Users can now activate tickets and see real-time status updates.
 - **Code Quality:** Eliminated code duplication through component extraction and fixed role-based loading bugs.
 Improved maintainability across booking-related pages.
+- **Test Coverage:** Comprehensive test suite with 22 unit tests and 7 integration tests covering price calculations and full booking lifecycle.
+All tests passing and ready for CI/CD integration.

 ### What Could Be Improved
 - **Future Enhancements:** If Application Insights integration is needed in the future, consider using Azure Portal dashboards or Power BI for visualization rather than building custom table rendering in the web application.